NoahWenzel/The_Load_Class/README.md

 ## Knowledge:
-This lab will also help you to become familiar with the following important content knowledge in CS:
+This project will also contain the following important content knowledge in CS:
   - pointers
   - dynamic memory